George Zimmerman Is Suing Two Presidential Candidates For $265 Million After They Tweeted About Trayvon Martin

 It is unclear how either of those points are related to the candidates' respective tweets about Trayvon Martin in memory of his birthday, particularly since neither candidate mention George Zimmerman on Twitter.

-In 2012, Zimmerman fatally shot 17-year-old Martin while Martin was walking to his father’s house in the neighborhood where Zimmerman volunteered for the neighborhood watch.
+In 2012, Zimmerman fatally shot 17-year-old Martin while Martin was walking to his father’s house in the neighbourhood where Zimmerman volunteered for the neighbourhood watch.
 Martin’s death, and Zimmerman’s acquittal in 2013, sparked the #BlackLivesMatter movement.

 Warren and Buttigieg’s campaigns have not yet commented on the lawsuit.